- Jul 30, 2021

 In April 2015, Apple acquired LinX, an Imaging startup for $20 million.
 So, it is obvious the company may use enhanced camera technology, which included 3D depth mapping and lighting enhancements.
 To create 3D imagery dual-camera is to be supplemented with the phone and LG is now supplying its dual cameras for iPhone 7 which was released in Korea last month.

-We are not sure that the new feature will be hardware based or there will be software enhancement since the company don’t own any patent for face and biometric recognition.
-Some other sources says that Apple to have a dedicated team who will be working on augmented reality (AR) for integrating in the iPhone camera app.
+We are not sure that the new feature will be hardware-based or there will be software enhancement since the company doesn’t own any patent for face and biometric recognition.
+Some other sources say that Apple to have a dedicated team who will be working on augmented reality (AR) for integrating into the iPhone camera app.

 There were no major changes in iPhone 7 and it is rumored the company has a major re-design plan for iPhone 8.
 The upcoming phone in the latter half of 2017 to have a glass body and edge-to-edge OLED display that includes an integrated Touch ID fingerprint sensor and front-facing camera.